Xharlie/xharlie.github.io/index.md

 <br />
 Previously I got my B.E. in Aeronautics Engineering from Beihang University(BUAA) and M.S. in Computer Science from Columbia University.
 During my study in Columbia, I had great honor to work with Professor <a href="https://www.peterbelhumeur.com/" target="_blank"><font color="brown">Peter Belhumeur</font></a>, <a href="https://www.ee.columbia.edu/~sfchang/" target="_blank"><font color="brown">Shih-fu Chang</font></a> and <a href="http://www.cs.columbia.edu/~jrk/" target="_blank"><font color="brown">John Kender</font></a>.

-Feel free to reach out if you are interested in working with us as either FTE or intern (term is flexible, summer, spring or fall), or if you are simply interested in collaboration!
+Feel free to reach out if you are interested in working with us as either full time or intern (term is flexible, summer, spring or fall), or if you are simply interested in collaboration!
 Find me at charlie dot learning at yahoo dot com